Sports-related curses: Mayo

 Mayo returned to the All-Ireland SFC final in 2012.
 Even with Taoiseach Enda Kenny in Rome seeking divine intervention through Pope Benedict XVI the day before, the "Kafkaesque black farce" continued from where it had left off—with Donegal allowed bridge a 20-year gap between titles, helped in no small part by a nightmare opening quarter for Mayo as Michael Murphy—the son of a Mayoman—launched a rocket of a shot into the goal after three minutes.
 Then, in the eleventh minute, Colm McFadden seized the ball from the grasp of Kevin Keane and slid it into the net for a second Donegal goal.
 Mayo only got on the scoresheet after sixteen minutes and never led at any point during the match.
 They eventually lost with thirteen points to Donegal's two goals and eleven.

 Mayo lost again in 2013, this time by a single point to Dublin.

 Mayo qualified for the 2016 final to face Dublin; the curse seemingly struck again when Mayo scored two own goals before half-time, drawing level with Dublin in the last few minutes of the game.
 Mayo then faced Dublin in a replay, lost, again by a single point.

 Mayo appeared again in the 2017 final and in the 2020 final (held on 19 December 2020 due to the impact of the COVID-19 pandemic on Gaelic games).
 Mayo faced Dublin in both those finals, losing both, as the curse continued to strike.
 The curse continues to strike.
 In the 2021 final, Mayo lost to Tyrone, having missed a penalty and several goal chances.
 That game also saw Tyrone win a fourth Sam Maguire Cup, overtaking Mayo in the all-time record.

 Following the death of Fr Peter Quinn in January 2016 and Pádraig Carney in 2019, two living members of the 1951 All-Ireland SFC winning team remained: Paddy Prendergast and Mick Loftus.
 Mick Loftus was a sub but didn't play.
-Prendergast died in September 2021, leaving Loftus as the last and only remaining of the 1951 winning team until his passing in April 2023.
-At the time of Prendergast's death, Mayo had reached 11 All-Ireland SFC finals since 1951, and lost every one.
+Prendergast died in September 2021; at the time of his death, Mayo had reached 11 All-Ireland SFC finals since 1951, and lost every one. this left Loftus as the last and only remaining of the 1951 winning team until his passing in April 2023.

+The curse was finally broken at the 2026 All-Ireland Senior Football Championship final, where Mayo beat defending champions Kerry 1–20 to 1–17.
+The victory ended a 75-year losing streak.
+This was the first final they had played in since all the members of the 1951 team had passed away.